Have a question? We’re here to help.

 Go to the CDFI Fund website and take the following steps: • Click the blue CDFI button located under the map. • Under the filter for “LAYERS” in the top left portion of the site, ensure you have selected “2020 CDFI Tract.” • At the top left, enter the address and click Enter.
 Select the correct address from the drop-down menu and a map including your address will appear. • Select the shaded green area that populates after entering the address.
 A box will appear with geographical demographic status and will indicate Yes or No if the physical address entered falls in a designated Investment Area (IA).

-• How is Very Small Business (VSB) defined?
-Caret Down
+How is Very Small Business (VSB) defined?

 As defined by the U.S. Treasury SSBCI Guidance, a VSB is a business with fewer than 10 employees at the time of the transaction and includes independent contractors and sole proprietors.